Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 The long-term outcome for a dog that has suffered a stroke is dependent on a number of factors, such as the severity and whether an underlying cause was found to be associated with the CVA.

-Some conditions that can trigger a stroke are in themselves life threatening, such as in the case of a brain tumour or kidney disease.
+Some conditions that can trigger a stroke are in themselves life-threatening, such as in the case of a brain tumor or kidney disease.
 In these cases, palliative care may be the only option for the dog and their life expectancy will not be great.

-Other causes of stroke can be managed with medication, and as a result the outlook for the dog is more promising.
-With the correct treatment not only will the underlying disease be controlled, but the risk of further strokes is minimised.
+Other causes of stroke can be managed with medication, and as a result, the outlook for the dog is more promising.
+With the correct treatment not only will the underlying disease be controlled, but the risk of further strokes is minimized.

 There is little the owner can do to prevent further CVAs, but being vigilant of the pet and taking them to the vet the instant they notice potential signs of a stroke will help.

 Only a handful of studies have been done into the long-term survival rate of dogs that suffer a CVA.
-Partly this is due to a lack of dogs being diagnosed with the condition.
+This is partly due to a lack of dogs being diagnosed with the condition.